sei-international/leap-weap-integration/README.md

 - Go to the [LEAP](https://leap.sei.org/default.asp?action=download) download page, log in, download **LEAP** and **NEMO**, and install both of them.

 After NEMO has been installed,
-- Go to the [Macro](https://sei-international.github.io/LEAPMacro.jl/stable/installation/) installation page and follow the instructions.
+- Go to the [Macro](https://sei-international.github.io/LEAPMacro.jl/stable/installation/) installation page and follow the instructions (ArgParser package required).
+- Note: You may need to revert to an earlier version of CSV (f.e. version 10.4), this can be done by running `add CSV@0.10.4` in Julia

 ### Installing the integration program
 The integration program, with configuration scripts and translations, is available as a ZIP file.
 It is included as part of a release of the integration software on this site.
 Download the most recent ZIP file and unzip it in a convenient location on your computer.